Last reviewed August 16, 2026

 Civil fine

 Installing an aftermarket train horn on a private vehicle in Maine is not prohibited.
 Maine’s horn law sits in 29-A M.R.S. §1903 (Adequate signaling device; use) within Chapter 17 (Equipment).
-Maine requires every motor vehicle to have a functioning signaling device; the driver must sound it when necessary; and the driver “may not unnecessarily sound a signaling device or horn.”
+It does exactly two things: a person “may not operate a motor vehicle without a suitable and adequate horn or other device for signaling,” and a person “may not unnecessarily sound a signaling device or horn.”

 Maine is also one of the states with a mandatory vehicle safety inspection that verifies horn function.
 Install is legal; novelty use on public Maine roads — Portland, Bangor, Lewiston, Augusta — is the regulated behavior.